 Weight & Packability

 To provide all that extra warmth, winter bags generally weigh more and don’t pack as small as a three-season bag.
 For example, our Questar™ 20F/-6C weighs 2 lbs 3 oz (990 g) and the winter-ready 0F/-18C model weighs 2 lbs 11 oz (1,210 g).
 In addition to the added weight, a winter bag takes up more space–packed and unpacked.
-However, if you need the warmth, these are compromises worth taking. d
+However, if you need the warmth, these are compromises worth taking.

 Insulation & Warmth

-What accounts for the difference in weight and packability between a 3-season sleeping bag and winter bag?
+What accounts for the difference in weight and packability between a 3-season sleeping bag and a winter bag?
 The primary factor is the amount of insulation in the bag.
 Simply put, more insulation means more warmth.

 However, the type of insulation has an impact on both of these properties.
-Each model in the Questar and Saros lines are essentially the same from a bells and whistles perspective, but The Questar bags are filled with 650-fill Hydrophobic Down, and the Saros bags are filled with our proprietary eraLoft™ synthetic insulation.
-You can find a deeper discussion of the performance benefits of each insulation type here, but the bottom line is that between two bags of the same temperature rating and construction, the down bag will weight less and pack smaller.
+Each model in the Questar and Saros lines are essentially the same from a bells and whistles perspective, but the Questar bags are filled with 650-fill Hydrophobic Down, and the Saros bags are filled with our proprietary eraLoft™ synthetic insulation.
+You can find a deeper discussion of the performance benefits of each insulation type here, but the bottom line is that between two bags of the same temperature rating and construction, the down bag will weigh less and pack smaller.

 What About Quilts?

 All of our quilts are considered 3-season quilts.
-The open-bottom design of a quilt limits its ability achieve the heat retention required for winter camping.
+The open-bottom design of a quilt limits its ability to achieve the heat retention required for winter camping.
 However, quilts can be an incredibly valuable piece of winter gear when used as a layer.

 Those of us involved in year-round pursuits that need both 3-season and winter warmth may opt to simply have multiple sleeping bags.
 However, there is a slightly different way that offers more flexibility.
 Adding a quilt (or blanket) on top of your sleeping bag works the same as layering your clothes.
 By adding a quilt or blanket, you add warmth and boost the overall temperature rating of your sleep system.

 Example: if you’re using a Parsec 20F/-6C 3-season sleeping bag, and you layer a Corus™ 32F/0C quilt on top, your new overall temperature rating would be about 5F/-15C.
 This is suitable for many winter pursuits.
-Moreover, in the summer, when the weather is warm enough, you can leave behind the Parsec 20F/-6C and use just the lighter weight Corus 32F/0C, for greater overall efficiency.
+Moreover, in the summer, when the weather is warm enough, you can leave behind the Parsec 20F/-6C and use just the lighter-weight Corus 32F/0C, for greater overall efficiency.
 You can even try two quilts for shoulder season, saving the sleeping bag for the coldest days of the year.

 The quilt is an incredibly versatile piece of gear that allows you to create an adaptable sleep system.
 Finer control of your system’s temperature rating allows you to dial it in right to your comfort preferences.

-Also keep in mind that your sleep system’s warmth is the sum of its parts.
+Also, keep in mind that your sleep system’s warmth is the sum of its parts.
 No sleeping bag will keep you warm and comfy without the proper sleeping pad beneath it.
 You can further dial-up your system’s overall warmth by using a mattress with a higher R-value or layering something like the ultralight Z Lite SOL under your existing mattress.
 Doing so will add warmth and durability to any sleep system.
 And just like adding a quilt on top of your sleeping bag, the extra layer can often bump your three-season system into the shoulder seasons, if not fully into winter, with greater versatility for every season.

 There’s much to know about finding the right sleeping bag for your needs, but we hope this piece helped add some clarity to your search.
 If not, or if you have any questions, don’t hesitate to leave us a comment or reach out!